jadecobra/python_tdd_exercises/source/AssertionError.rst

 * GREEN: make it pass

-  update ``test_assertion_errors_with_equality`` to make it pass
+  I update ``test_assertion_errors_with_equality`` to make it pass

   .. code-block:: python

       self.assertNotEqual(True, None)

   the terminal updates to show passing tests.
-We can now say that in python
+I can now say that in python

   * ``True`` is ``True``
   * ``True`` is not ``False``